 You are a group of FEMMES FATALES, trying to solve the disappearance of an alcoholic Private Investigator.
 Using any means necessary, navigate the twisting underworld of the city and find out what happened.

 Whenever you take a MOVE, roll a d10.
 On a 6+, your MOVE is a success.
-On a failure, you get a little better for next time.
-Whenever you fail, you gain a permanent +1 in that MOVE, which stacks to a maximum of +4.
+On a failure, things get harder.
+Whenever you fail, you gain a permanent -1 in that MOVE, which stacks to a maximum of -3.